HectorRDB/dbgwas/README.md

 strains and the number of unique presence/absence patterns obtained across unitigs, i.e., on the genetic variability in the dataset.

+## Troubleshooting

+**IMPORTANT: DBGWAS ONLY WORKS ON LINUX FOR THE MOMENT.**

+**IMPORTANT: DBGWAS' OUTPUT IS ONLY TESTED WITH GOOGLE CHROME, FIREFOX AND OPERA BROWSERS.**

+If you have any doubts or find any bug, please fill in an issue at https://gitlab.com/leoisl/dbgwas/issues .

 # Customizing annotation databases